elixir-nx/fine/README.md

 > talking about UTF-8 encoded strings or arbitrary binaries.
 >
 > However, when dealing with large binaries, it is preferable for the
-> NIF to accept `ErlNifBinary` as arguments and deal with the raw data
+> NIF to accept `std::string_view` (or `ErlNifBinary`) as arguments and
-> explicitly, which is zero-copy.
-That said, keep in mind that `ErlNifBinary`
+> deal with the raw data explicitly, which is zero-copy.
+That said,
+> keep in mind that those objects are read-only pointers to the data
-> is read-only and only valid during the NIF call lifetime.
+> and they are valid only during the NIF call lifetime.
+>
+> Since Elixir binaries are not zero-terminated, the use of
+> `std::string` is recommended when interfacing with C APIs, although
+> this will require an additional allocation, which cannot be
+> circumvented.
 >
 > Similarly, when returning large binaries, prefer creating the term
 > with `enif_make_new_binary` and returning `fine::Term`, as shown below.